 The goal of this problem is to show that there is a probability 1/2 that the bit of Alice and Bob differs due to the presence of Eve.
-Therefore repeated such attacks of Eve over many qubits will be detectable (with probability close to one) during the security test.
+Therefore repeated such attacks of Eve over many qubits will be detectable during the security test.